 Few people with alcohol addiction get any regular exercise, let alone the recommended 150 minutes of moderate aerobic activity per week.
 Incorporating physical activity back into your daily routine is one of the best things you can do for your physical and mental health.
 Although aerobic exercise is recommended, any type of activity is still beneficial.
 Even if you are unable to go for a run, you may be able to take a brisk walk.

 All types of exercise have the benefit of improving mood for those still struggling with depression and reducing cravings for alcohol.
 This helps reduce the impact of relapse triggers while improving your overall health.
 Exercise should be a priority in the development of your recovery routine.

 Ongoing mental health care is a key factor in maintaining sobriety after 30 days without alcohol.
 Aftercare programs address the need for continued support by providing services like:

 - Access to addiction recovery groups such as 12-Step meetings

 - Access to sober living

 Utilizing these resources and regularly attending therapy and recovery groups helps create a support network you may need throughout your continued sobriety.

 Around 75 percent of people in recovery from alcohol addiction will experience Post-Acute Withdrawal Syndrome.
 This condition presents a set of symptoms with fluctuating severity, which may appear or reappear in the weeks and months after cessation of drinking.
 Some of the common signs of PAWS include:

-- Having trouble thinking clearly, remembering things and learning.
+- Having trouble thinking, remembering things, and learning.